ndronos/c-nomorph/is-Punk-Rock/README.md

 I taught myself C in fifth grade and sometimes have dreams that correctly compile.
 What new material can be there for me?

+A:
+More than most, the C community holds itseld a high standard of interoperability.
+There is a lot of C extensions provided by the GNU environment, IDEs that work only forWindows, and compiler extensions that exist only in LLVM.
+This is why past textbooks shied away from covering tools.
+But in present day there are some systems that work on anything we commonly recognize as a computer.
+Many of them are from the GNU; LLVM and its associated tools are quickly making ground but are still not as prevalent.
+Whatever you are using, be it a Windows box, a Linux box, or a instance you just pulled up from your cloud computing provider, the tools I cover here should be easy and quick to install.
+I mention a few platform-specif tools, but will be explict in those cases.

 (Klemens, 2015) xii Preface